Tag Archives: bible

 All of these stories and stern strictures sound forth one sobering and sanctifying truth: God is holy, and worshiping Him is serious business.
 The Lord is not the “man upstairs,” a cosmic grandpa, or a spiritual Santa Claus—He is a consuming fire (Heb.
 12:29).
 Because of this, worship is not a game nor something we should enter into lightly.
 Rather, the Lord should be worshiped with utmost awe, vigorous obedience, and maximum reverence.
 Because of the gravity of His presence, the greatness of His character, and the glory of His name, our worship of Him in public and private must be wholehearted, not whimsical.

-Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, and their three dogs, Susie, Aries, and Dot.
-Brandon and Dakota are also foster parents through Sunrise Children’s Services of Kentucky.
-Brandon is also a published author and a religious columnist for the Advance Yeoman newspaper in Ballard County, Kentucky.
-He is also a devotional contributor for Kentucky Today, a news publication of the Kentucky Baptist Convention.
-His columns are also featured in the Times-Argus newspaper of Central City, Kentucky, West Kentucky News of western Kentucky, and the online blog, Reforming the Heart.
+Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, and their three dogs.
+Brandon and Dakota previously served as foster parents through Sunrise Children’s Services of Kentucky.
+Brandon is also a published author and his Bible Gleanings columns are featured in over sixteen publications throughout Kentucky, Illinois, Tennessee, and Indiana.
+He is also a devotional contributor for Kentucky Today, a news publication of the Kentucky Baptist Convention, and an editor at Reforming the Heart.

 Pick up a copy of Brandon’s latest book, Fundamentals for the Faithful, which explains the importance of all the basics which every believer should know: